E-junkie Shopping Cart and Digital Delivery

 Fasting.

-(If you’d like to on your generosity, with your ministry or small group, or use fasting as training to promote generosity, contact me.)
+(If you’d like to work on your generosity, with your ministry or small group, or use fasting as training to promote generosity, contact me.)

 Don’t hug a Pufferfish